ucsd-cse110-fa23/cse-110-project-team-28/README.md

 #### Switching Between Views

-Below is an example from `EditRecipeController.java` that navigates to the `MainController` view when the "Cancel" button is clicked:
+Below is an example from `EditRecipeController.java` that switches to the `main.fxml` view:

 ```java
 @FXML